Updated on 3/24/2022

 It seems ironic, right?
 Shouldn’t he be the one seeing a therapist?

-It is a good idea for him to see a therapist if he isn’t already, but committing to therapy yourself is much easier than asking him to do it.
-Working with a therapist helps mitigate the stress of being in a relationship with a man who deals with depression.
+It is a good idea for him to see a mental health professional or therapist if he isn’t already, but committing to therapy yourself is much easier than asking him to do it.
+Working with a mental health professional helps mitigate the stress of being in a relationship with a man who deals with depression.
 It will allow you to better understand what he is going through and lead by example if he is resistant to therapy.

-It’s also an opportunity to takes steps towards asking him to join you for couples therapy.
+It’s also an opportunity to take steps towards asking him to join you for couples therapy.
 Again, this might be easier than convincing him to see a therapist alone.

 Then the Bigger Challenge: Convincing Him to See a Therapist (And Doing It the Right Way)

 The stigma of therapy and mental illness creates a field filled with landmines for anyone who wants to convince a loved one to see a therapist.
 To walk across without blowing up the relationship, take the steps we outlined in this guide: “How to Encourage Your Loved One to Start Therapy.”

 Try Psychological Techniques In or Outside the Context of Therapy

 There are many strategies couples can use to stop depression from sucking the joy and fun from their relationship.
 After all, it can be disappointing when your man suddenly decides he doesn’t feel well enough to go out on that evening you planned for weeks or says your idea for a fun trip sounds unpleasant or not worth it.